-- Ask questions.
-If there is any ambiguity about vehicle parking, rules of the house, condo access, swimming pool operation, etc... we recommend you ask the rental manager immediately.
-A phone call can save hours of difficulties.
+- When there is any ambiguity about vehicle parking, rules of the property, condo access, pool functions, etc... we suggest you ask the rental manager immediately.
+A phone call can save hours of trouble.

-- Remember to be a good next-door neighbor.
-Natives will probably be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.
+- Please be respectful of the community.
+More often than not, adjacent properties are lived in by permanent locals.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your residence.

-- Ensure you protect the property owner (and your stuff!) by keeping the vacation rental secured when you are away, just like you would in your own home.
+- Enjoy your stay!
+Be sure to protect the property owner (and your things!) by keeping the home secured while you are away, exactly like you would in your own home.

-- Make sure to walk through the rental home one last time and check for property damage.
-If possible, do this walk-out assessment with the property manager present.
-If the property owner is not available, make sure you take photos of the property to record its condition.
+- Once everything is out, perform a walk-through of the property to be certain no property damage occurred in the course of your remain.
+If you can, do this walk-out review with the property manager present.
+If the property manager is not available, be sure to take photos of the property to record its condition.

 Learn from your Stay